 A lot of social media platforms can support your food blog.
 Instagram, Pinterest, and Facebook must be the most efficient ones.
 Remember, that different types of content work best on these sites.
 For example, Instagram is for eye-catching photos, while Facebook requires both photos and appealing/useful text.
 Make sure that you know what type of content works better for every specific platform.

 As we have already said, food blogs cannot do without eye-catching photos.
 However, don’t limit yourself to photos only.
-Try making infographics, illustrations, videos and don’t be afraid to experiment with visual content in any way.
+Try making infographics, illustrations, and videos, and don’t be afraid to experiment with visual content in any way.